kubernetes-sigs/gateway-api/geps/gep-3793/index.md

       port: 80
 ```

-would route _all_ HTTP traffic arriving at the default Gateway to `my-service`
+would route _all_ HTTP traffic arriving at any default Gateway to `my-service`
 on port 80.

 Note that Ana MUST omit `parentRefs` entirely: specifying an empty array for